Your expert guide to spending 1 day in Málaga

 If you want to take it slow, choose one activity for the morning and one for the afternoon, leaving time for a nice long Spanish style lunch.

-➡️ Picasso Museum in the morning ➡️ Long lunch on the beach or at a tapas restaurant in the historic center ➡️ Alcazaba tour
+➡️ Picasso Museum in the morning ➡️ Long lunch on the beach or at a tapas restaurant in the historic center / Flamenco show ➡️ Alcazaba tour

-If you really do have a full day and like to cram a lot in then you could follow the below itinerary, it really includes the highlights of Malaga.
+If you really do have a full day and like to cram a lot in then you could follow the below itinerary, it really includes the highlights of Málaga.
+This is my style of 1 day exploring.

 or